 Finfolk Productions' Instagram feed is full of beautifully shot photos that play into the mermaid fantasy by looking more like mythical art than real people.

-Shiseido started out as Japan's first Western-style pharmacy 140 years ago and has since developed into selling high-quality brightening and anti-aging skincare, makeup, and fragrance products.
+Shiseido started as Japan's first Western-style pharmacy more than 140 years ago and has since developed into selling high-quality brightening and anti-aging skincare, makeup, and fragrance products.

-But don't be intimidated by highly professional Instagram videos like theirs.
+Don't be intimidated by highly professional Instagram videos like theirs.
 You can post highly engaging videos on Instagram without a huge video team or a bottomless budget.
-Here's a step-by-step guide for making great videos on Instagram without breaking the bank.
+Here's some inspiration for making amazing Instagram Reels without breaking the bank.

 Sephora Collections' brand personality is playful, colorful, and feminine.
 It does a wonderful job of characterizing this personality in its Instagram content, using bright colors, patterns, and fun captions.